Robert076/logger2/README.md

 Opens up the port `:8080`, which accepts 2 types of requests: `POST` and `GET`

-`GET localhost:8080/` gets messages (obviously it can't be localhost on aws but this is just an illustration)<br>
+`GET localhost:8080/` gets messages (obviously it can't be localhost on aws but this is just an illustration)

 `POST localhost:8080/` posts message

 ## ✍🏻 Rough sketch